MrAntonym/catan-tamandua/DECISIONTREE.md

 Calculate for a resource by adding the probability of each instance of that resource being worked by a player.
 > Example 4
 >
-> Two settlements have been placed on rock hexes
+> Two settlements have been placed on rock hexes with 4 and 5.
+>
+> 3x + 4x = 7x

+## Expected supply score
+Calculate for a resource by adding the

 ## Next step
 If the bot is the last player picking where to place its first settlement then go to [Double settlement](#double-settlement).
 Otherwise, go to [First settlement](#first-settlement).